 Metaforesight refers to our ability to evaluate the strengths and limitations of our own predictions and the operations of our other cognitive systems in the future.
 These insights can drive action in preparation for possible future failures, such as when we make contingency plans because we know our hoped-for forecasts are no guarantee.

 I was pleased to sneak a quote from Loren Eiseley, my favourite author, into the start of the chapter.
 If you’re new to Eiseley, the book that this quote is drawn from is a great starting point.
 It’s called “The Immense Journey”.
 I couldn’t recommend it more highly.
-Here’s a link to the Amazon page for Eiseley’s book.
+Here’s a paid amazon affiliate link to the page where you can buy Eiseley’s book.

 How to buy the book or read the chapter